 Indiana students - please see page 40 for State of Indiana required policies.

 E-LEARNING

-Business Management and the Human Resource Management Degree Programs are now being offered in an E-Learning format through Adult Education Studies.
-This format is independent and there is no on-site class attendance requirement.
+Business Management, Criminal Justice and the Human Resource Management Degree Programs are now being offered in an E-Learning format.
+This format is fully taught online.